kienstra/adapter-gravity-add-on/README.md

 ## Installation

-1. Install and activate Gravity Forms.
+1. Install and activate Gravity Forms
-2. Upload and activate this plugin via wp-admin/plugin-install.php.
+2. Upload and activate this plugin via wp-admin/plugin-install.php
-3. In the left of your Admin screen, click "Forms."
+3. In the left of your Admin screen, click "Forms"
-4. Scroll over one of your forms, and click "Form Settings."
+4. Scroll over one of your forms, and click "Form Settings"
 5. Scroll down to Form Options
 6. Select "Display at the bottom of every post"